Simnia species

-A small snail extends its brilliantly colored mantle over its shell as it picks its way through a field of cup corals.
+A small gastopod extends its brilliantly colored mantle over its shell as it picks its way through a field of cup corals.

 This photo won 1st place honors in the Amatuer Macro division of the 1999 Pacific Coast Underwater Photographic Competition (PCUPC), which is held off the coast of San Diego each August.
 Contestants are given 1 roll of film and about 18 hours to expose it; divers all work in the same conditions.
-This shot was taken in surgy, pea-soup water, with less than 10 feet of visibility.
-Which is why I chose to go really close-up.
+This shot was taken in surgy, pea-soup water, with less than 5 feet of visibility.
+With my dive buddy standing on my back (she thought my tank was a rock...).

 Lens: 105 mm Micro w/+2 diopter